 Strategies for funding your internship with a non-profit

 You have made the decision to do an international internship.
 You found this amazing NGO you would love to work for.
 You understand the value that this important educational experience will provide to you in terms of expanding your career potential and your personal development.
 So what’s standing in your way?
 If you are like many prospective interns, the answer may be money.
 It’s important to plan ahead for all of the hidden costs that come along with an unpaid position.
 Freaked out?
 Don’t be!
-Here’s how you can finance your unpaid internship.
+Here’s how to afford an unpaid internship abroad.

 First of all, good on you for doing an NGO Internship abroad!
 We might be biased, but doing an internship with a charity is an excellent move, on a number of levels.
 First of all, and most obviously, you’ll be supporting an important cause.
 You’ll be part of a group of passionate people working towards a social impact or environmental mission, and you’ll make a tangible contribution towards this goal.